luizpericolo/styleguide/board-team/README.md

         ...
 ```

-Yes, you might ended up writing more code, but better and clear code though.
+Yes, you might end up writing more code, but better and clearer code.
 Also it becomes easier to test and add behaviors.

 # Model names